 The North Coast

 Saint-Maxime-du-Mont-Louis, our destination for the night was a typical example.
 The village was situated at the head of a large bay encircled by mountains.
 Most of the community was constructed along a broad curving beach.
 At the eastern end was a marvellous RV park called, “Camping Parc Et Mer Mont Louis”.
-Located on a small plateau about 50 feet above the water, many of the park sites – including ours – had incredible views overlooking the Gulf of St Lawrence.
-Below our site was a rocky beach, which was perfect for beach combing and exploring.
-The park also had a small store and restaurant with commanding vistas of both the bay and the ocean.
+Located on a small plateau about 50 feet above the water, many of the sites – including ours – had incredible views of the Gulf of St Lawrence.
+Below our site, a rocky beach made a perfect local for beach combing and exploring.
+Nearby, a small store and restaurant were blessed with commanding vistas of both the bay and the ocean.

 The Eastern End Of The Peninsula

-We enjoyed our stay at “Camping Parc Et Mer Mont Louis” so much, we were tempted to remain a little longer however, we were also anxious to see what lay ahead.
-Bright and early the next morning we were back on the road heading east.
-The terrain continued to be mountainous but the views were spectacular.
-We passed through a few more small villages tucked into bays and coves along the shoreline before reaching the eastern tip of the Gaspé at Cap-des-Rosiers.
-Cap-des-Rosiers was also the home of Canada’s tallest lighthouse, which was 34 meters high.
+We enjoyed our stay at “Camping Parc Et Mer Mont Louis” so much, we were tempted to remain a little longer however, we were also anxious to see what lay ahead so, bright and early the next morning we were back on the road heading east.
+The terrain continued mountainous and the views, spectacular.
+After passing through a few more small villages tucked into bays and coves, we reached the eastern tip of the Gaspé at Cap-des-Rosiers, the home of Canada’s tallest lighthouse (34 meters high).

-Turning south around the tip of the Gaspé Peninsula, we came to the town of Gaspé.
-With a population of 15,000+, it was the largest settlement in the area.
-We happened to arrive about mid-afternoon and the place seemed to be crawling with tourists.
-Traffic was heavily congested and barely moving.
-Parking, especially for a truck and trailer was virtually non-existent.
-Perhaps a cruise ship anchored offshore was the reason for the crowds.
-Maybe a farmer’s market or some other event was taking place.
+Turning south around the tip of the Gaspé Peninsula, we soon came to the town of Gaspé.
+With a population of 15,000+, it was the largest community in the area.
+We happened to arrive about mid-afternoon and the place seemed to be filled with tourists.
+Traffic was heavily congested and parking, especially for a truck and trailer was virtually non-existent.
+Perhaps the cruise ship anchored offshore offered an answer for the crowds.
+Maybe a farmer’s market or some other event had something to do with it.
 Whatever the reason, we abandoned our plans to stop and explore.
-It seemed wiser just to keep moving.
+To “keep on truckin'” seemed the wisest course of action.

 The Hill Leading Into The Village Of Percé